-Marshals carry out a wide range of duties on and off the track: observer, flag marshal, course marshal, incident marshal, spectator marshal, paddock marshal, pit marshal, startline marshal, timing marshal, radio marshal and rescue unit crew; it goes without saying that marshals really do save lives.
+Marshals carry out a wide range of duties: observer, flag marshal, course marshal, incident marshal, spectator marshal, paddock marshal, pit marshal, start line marshal, timing marshal, radio marshal and rescue unit crew; it goes without saying that marshals really do save lives.
 And for those who prefer not to brave the elements, there are also plenty of administrative duties, usually with a roof provided.

 There are duties to suit everyone, almost irrespective of age, gender or disability and you'll make many friends and enjoy a great sense of achievement.

 In general terms, there are none.
 Volunteers are welcome at any age, although the duties of young people may be limited in certain situations.
 Those aged between their 11th and 16th birthdays qualify as cadet marshals and though are unable to perform trackside duties they can get involved in a host of other interesting roles.

 All motor sport is run by teams of volunteer marshals, officials and safety crews, and having a disability doesn’t necessarily mean that you can’t perform one of these roles.
 Motor sport offers equal opportunities at all levels.
 If you have a disability, still speak to us, we can see what can be done to accommodate you so that you can be involved in motor sport.
 We would be very happy to hear from you.